ABOUT SHANTU ELLIS

 Who I am

 I’m a private contractor who provides content strategy and consulting services for small businesses, nonprofit organizations, and creative professionals.
 I pride myself on delivering a well-rounded and inclusive approach to content management.
 I do my best to follow plain language best practices and I believe that clarity and transparency are vital to effective communication.

 What I'm doing

 I volunteer with ADVANCE Music Canada, a registered nonprofit that supports, mentors, and guides Black professionals in the Canadian music industry.
 I co-facilitate support group meetings for Adoptees Connect YEG, a registered nonprofit that provides resources and community for Adoptees.
-I also host The Purple Room, a community radio show on CJSR-FM 88.5 in Edmonton, which features music from influential Black musicians from all genres and eras.
+I also host The Purple Room, a community radio show on CJSR-FM 88.5 in Edmonton, which features soulful music by Black musicians.

 My business is Black-owned and operated, and I support the continuing civil rights movement, social equality, and adoptee rights to information and autonomy.

 I'm eager to share my experience with you.